The Mesopotamian Blues: musings on Sumerian colour values

 Instead, what this use infers is that the eyes and hair of powerful magic or divine figures were made in a material that had the overall value of otherworldly ‘dark’.
 After all, in life these cult stands and lyres were considered divine, with their own sacred names and cult rituals.
 Finally, it should come as no surprise that lapis was favoured for decorating funerary objects that were buried with kings and members of the Mesopotamian court, because these objects were all discovered in funerary contexts and will have the most prestigious materials, but also those with apotropaic value and links to the otherworld.

-The cult stand from UR, Early Dynastic III, ca. 2400 BCE.
+The cult stand from Ur, Early Dynastic III, ca. 2400 BCE.
 The 'ram in the thicket' name

 is a Biblical reference.
 Image © British Museum (Creative Commons Licence).